IEA-Paris/PPIAS/content/articles/hommage-serge-moscovici/MOSCO_2016_04_the-discrete-charm-of-the-genetic-model-of-influence.md

 ---

-<Youtube yt="sigwQbF_DSU" caption="The discrete charm of the genetic model of influence and its indirect impact on epistemic level" start="false" stop="false"></Youtube>
+<Youtube yt="sigwQbF_DSU" caption="The discrete charm of the genetic model of influence and its indirect impact on epistemic level"></Youtube>